sara-nl/PRACE-MPI-OpenMP/README.md

     gcc -fopenmp openmp_code.c          ### C compilation
     gfortran -fopenmp openmp_code.f     ### Fortran compilation

 As a result of the use of a reservation, all OpenMP codes may be executed interactively in the terminal where the interactive session is opened.
+The execution can be done directly as follows (e.g. if the executable is called "a.out"):

+    ./a.out

+If you wish to indicate the number of threads for the execution using the environment variable OMP_NUM_THREADS, you may run the tests including this variable before the executable.

+    OMP_NUM_THREADS=4 ./a.out

 ## OpenMP special hands-on with Parallelware Trainer